 It is the public policy in California that children have frequent and ongoing contact with both parents following the end of a relationship.
 In fact, California law acknowledges that a child’s mental health and emotional well-being are best served by maintaining a healthy, consistent relationship with both parents.

 As such, the Court will strongly encourage each parent to make every reasonable effort possible to maintain a stable presence in their children’s lives, despite the difficulty that the separation or divorce may have on each parent.
 This preference is set forth in California Family Code §§ 3020-3032.

-While historically it may have been true that California favored awarding primary physical custody to mothers, that trend has been largely reversed and today it’s not uncommon for fathers to be awarded primary physical custody and mothers with reasonable visitation.
-It is also not uncommon that the parent who stays at him to raise the children is the father, and not the the mother.
+While it may have been true that California historically had a strong inclination to awarding primary physical custody to mothers, times have changed.
+In fact, today it is not uncommon for fathers to be awarded primary physical custody while mothers are awarded reasonable visitation.
+It is also not uncommon that the father is the parent who stays home to raise the children.